|License Type||SaaS & On-Premise|

 The Contrast agent has been deployed and your application is up and running.
 However your server hasn't appeared in the Contrast UI's Server list.

-Are you sure the Engine was installed correctly?
+Are you sure the agent was installed correctly?
 Here's a checklist of common fixes for this issue:

 - Did you add the JVM parameters to your container's startup file, run configuration or